Rehabilitation and Relinquishment

 There has been concern expressed by some external stakeholders that care and maintenance equates with premature closure of a mine, however, this is not the case.
 It is important to recognise that under Queensland’s regulatory framework, although periods of care and maintenance may last several years, the ongoing environmental liability for the site, including rehabilitation, remains with the company.
 It is not relinquished until Government requirements have been met.
 Care and maintenance should also not be confused with abandonment, which is safe-guarded by financial provisioning mechanisms.

 In any case, care and maintenance is accounted for by new provisions under the MERFP Act, whereby the Scheme Manager is to be notified where there is six months of no production, and hence able to monitor any financial risk moving forward.

 Abandoned mines are a legacy from historical operators before modern mining practices and environmental management and mine rehabilitation regulations were in place as they are today.
 The Queensland Government defines a site as an abandoned mine when a mining tenure no longer exists and there are no legal avenues requiring the company or individuals that created the mining disturbance to carry out remediation.

-The Abandoned Mine Lands Program, administered by the Queensland Department of Natural Resources and Mines, progressively assesses abandoned mine sites and takes action to reduce significant environmental and public health and safety risks.
-While there are such initiatives underway aimed at addressing abandoned mines, QRC and its member companies are focused on undertaking operations responsibly and delivering on rehabilitation requirements in accordance with strict environmental conditions and regulations.
+The Abandoned Mine Lands Program, administered by the Department of Natural Resources, Mines and Energy, progressively assesses abandoned mine sites and takes action to reduce significant environmental and public health and safety risks.
+While there are such initiatives underway aimed at addressing abandoned mines, QRC and its member companies are focused on undertaking operations responsibly and delivering on rehabilitation requirements in accordance with strict environmental conditions and regulations, including new requirements introduced under the MERFP Act.
 This focus is to ensure that no further abandoned mines are created in Queensland.